-The proposed minor variation improves or maintains environmental outcomes because the species that are subject to the minor variation (Bimble Box and Red Box) are dense in the dbh class above 25 cm dbh in the area to be managed, and all hollow bearing trees and all trees above 35 cm dbh in the area will be retained to produce an open woodland with over 40 trees per hectare above 35 cm dbh.
-Together with retention of other species, this will create a mosaic of vegetation states (the goal of the INS assessment process) with open woodland and retained areas of dense vegetation (in the retention areas).
+The proposed minor variation improves or maintains environmental outcomes because the species that are subject to the minor variation (Bimble Box) are dense in the dbh class above 25 cm dbh in the area to be managed, and all hollow bearing trees and all trees above 35 cm dbh in the area will be retained to produce an open woodland with over 33 trees per hectare above 25 cm dbh.
+Together with retention of other species will create a mosaic of vegetation states (the goal of the INS assessment process) with open woodland and retained areas of dense vegetation (in the retention areas).

-With consideration of the intent of Chapter 7 of the EAOM, the data collected from vegetation sampling as part of the INS Research Program and my expert assessment of the area proposed to be cleared it is my recommendation that the maximum allowable dbh to be cleared for Bimble Box and Red Box to be varied to 35 cm for PVP Reference no.10490 to be advised.
+With consideration of the intent of Chapter 7 of the EAOM, the data collected from vegetation sampling as part of the INS Research Program and my expert assessment of the area proposed to be cleared it is my recommendation that the maximum allowable dbh to be cleared for Bimble Box to be varied to 35 cm for PVP Reference no. 10922 to be advised.